9kyos9/fMRI_GNN/README.md

-# fMRI_GNN
+# Multi-Atlas Based Graph Neural Network for Alzheimer's Disease Prediction Using rs-fMRI Data
-Repository for Dissertation [Multi-Atlas Based Graph Neural Network for Alzheimer's Disease Prediction Using rs-fMRI Data]
+This is a repository for Dissertation Project at KCL

 ## Dataset Availability